evgenyneu/ios-imagescroll-swift/README.md

 # iOS demo app for using an image in a scroll view with auto layout written in Swift

-This is a demo iOS app written in Swift that shows how to use image inside a scroll view with auto layout.

 Image can be panned and zoomed.
 It is centered and zoomed out initially.
 Adapts to device orientation change with animation.

 Tested in iOS 7.1 and 8.0.